Muhammad-Ahmad-99/ChessGame_CPP/README.md

 * Implemented save and load functionality through file handling
 * Developed understanding of 2D graphics and rendering

-## License
-This project is licensed under the MIT License.
-You are free to use, modify, and distribute this project with proper attribution.

 ## Repository Link
 GitHub Repository: [https://github.com/Muhammad-Ahmad-99/Chess_Game](https://github.com/Muhammad-Ahmad-99/Chess_Game)